x64dbg/docs/commands/breakpoints-conditional/SetBreakpointCommand.md

 # SetBreakpointCommand

-Set the command to execute when the breakpoint is hit.
-When command condition is not specified, it will be executed when the debugger would break, otherwise it will be executed when the condition is satisfied.
+Set the command to execute when a breakpoint is hit.
+If the command condition is not specified, it will be executed when the debugger breaks, otherwise it will be executed when the condition is satisfied.

 ## arguments

-[arg1]: The address of an existing software breakpoint which you want to set the command for.
+arg1: The address of the breakpoint.

-[arg2]: The command.
+\[arg2\]: The command (empty when not specified).

 ## result

 This command does not set any result variables.